History of Nintendo: Famicom

-From 1984 until 2004, Nintendo's employees were divided into four research & development (R&D) divisions.
-The team behind most of the company's internal game development was Research & Development 4, led by Shigeru Miyamoto; by 2004, it had been renamed Entertainment Analysis & Development (EAD).

 Nintendo Entertainment System (NES)

-In 1983, Nintendo was in negotiations with Atari, then one of the biggest gaming companies, to distribute the Famicom in the United States under the name "Nintendo Enhanced Video System" (EVS).
-However, right before the deal was finalized, Atari backed out of it after its executives visited the 1983 Consumer Electronics Show and saw a demonstration of Donkey Kong's port for the Coleco Adam home computer, Coleco being one of Atari's main competitors; the executives were unaware of the port beforehand.
+In 1983, Nintendo was in negotiations with Atari, one of gaming's largest companies, to distribute the Famicom in the United States.
+However, right before the deal was finalized, Atari backed out of it after its executives visited the 1983 Consumer Electronics Show (CES) and saw a demonstration of Donkey Kong's port for the Coleco Adam home computer, Coleco being one of Atari's main competitors; the executives were unaware of the port beforehand.
+Atari began restarting negotiations later that year, but by then, Nintendo thought the partnership would be unsuccessful, given what just happened to the United States' gaming market: from 1983 to 1985, the gaming industry, particularly in North America, experienced a large scale recession which greatly weakened its four major console manufacturers: Atari, with the Atari 2600; Coleco, with the ColecoVision; Magnavox, with the Odyssey 2; and Mattel Electronics with the Intellivision.